What is a Nyquist Plot?

 is the Open loop transfer function (O.L.T.F)

 N(s) = 0 is the open loop zero and D(s) is the open loop pole

-From stability point of view no closed loop poles should lie in the RH side of s-plane.
-Characteristics equation 1 + G(s) H(s) = 0 denotes closed loop poles .
+From a stability point of view, no closed loop poles should lie on the RH side of the s-plane.
+Characteristics equation 1 + G(s) H(s) = 0 denotes closed-loop poles .

 Now as 1 + G(s) H(s) = 0 hence q(s) should also be zero.

-Therefore, from the stability point of view zeroes of q(s) should not lie in RHP of s-plane.
+Therefore, from the stability point of view zeroes of q(s) should not lie in the RHP of the s-plane.

-To define the stability entire RHP (Right Hand Plane) is considered.
-We assume a semicircle which encloses all points in the RHP by considering the radius of the semicircle R tends to infinity.
+To define the stability entire RHP (Right-Hand Plane) is considered.
+We assume a semicircle that encloses all points in the RHP by considering the radius of the semicircle R tends to infinity.
 [R → ∞].

 Nyquist stability criterion says that N = Z – P. Where, N is the total no. of encirclement about the origin, P is the total no. of poles and Z is the total no. of zeroes.

-If N = 0, P must be zero therefore system is stable.
+If N = 0, P must be zero therefore the system is stable.